Sensory, Inc.: Technology and products

 Sensory originally developed both hardware (Integrated Circuit - IC or "chip") and software platforms but migrated to software only around 2005 and added cloud and hybrid computing capabilities in 2021.
 Sensory's RSC-164 IC (Integrated Circuit or "chip") was used on NASA's Mars Polar Lander in the Mars Microphone on the Lander.
 Speech Synthesis SC-6x chips – acquired some speech synthesis technology from Texas Instruments.

-Sensory’s embedded AI solutions include the following: